18yuv/backend/auth.md

 Without app.use(express.json()), req.body would be undefined for JSON payloads unless you use another body parser.

 # validator package
+(alternative use joi, effective and easier to implement, largly used)

 to validate fields like email etc

 ```